Yuta12342/tsuserverCC/README.md

     - Unhide the specified client.
     - Use `*` instead of an ID to unhide all players in the area.
     - This can be used by non-CMs with no arguments to unhide themselves.
+* **poslock** "pos/clear"
+    - Allow only the specified position(s) to be used.
+	- Use with no arguments to what positions the area is locked.
+    - Using "clear" as an argument clears the poslock.
 #### Testimony Recording
 * A new feature in tsuserverCC - you can now record testimonies and play them back with automatic formatting!
 * You can now record your testimonies by putting in IC `//[Your Testimony Title]`.
 Formatting works just as normal, and this will automatically do the WT woosh.